 It is extremely crucial for solo travellers and backpackers to plan their budget in advance when it comes to exploring a new place.
 Hampi will come across as budget-friendly to travellers from India as well as outside.

 Budget for Hampi Solo Travel

 You might have figured by now that Hampi is not a very fancy place.
 Hampi solo travel is more about local experiences, thus proving to be a cost-effective trip.

-A three-day trip to Hampi can be planned in a budget of under 5,000 INR (70 USD or 61 EUR).
-I am sharing an estimate of the amount you that you must allocate for each parameter to help you plan and manage your expenses.
+A three-day trip to Hampi can be planned on a budget of under 5,000 INR (70 USD or 61 EUR).
+I am sharing an estimate of the amount that you must allocate for each parameter to help you plan and manage your expenses.

 |Bus – Hampi to and fro from Hospet

 1500 INR (This is the maximum.
 You can avail good guest houses for way less as well).

 12.00 – 18.3 EUR

 As a traveler, you should know a few important aspects of Hampi beforehand.
 They will help you ease your trip.

 Things to remember – Hampi Solo Travel Tips